derniercri/snatch/README.md

 ## Build issues

 * `fatal error: 'openssl/hmac.h' file not found`
+If you are on a GNU/Linux distribution (like Ubuntu), please install `libssl-dev`.
 If you are on macOS, please install `openssl` and check your OpenSSL configuration:

 ```